machistore/marionette_palettes/README.md

 Please use it according to your environment.

-The design layer was created using the Git flow as a reference.
+The design layer was created using the Git-flow as a reference.

 Please change the design layers as necessary.